Your Brand isn’t What You Say it is, it’s What You Actually Do

 When Warren and I sat down to write our mission statement for Warline, we didn’t talk about goals because goals aren’t actions.
 They are words.
 We steered away from statements like “we aim to” and “our goal is to” because delivering a product and service that exceeds our customer’s expectations isn’t our goal – it is what we do.

-As much pride as I take in our company's standards for quality and performance, I take more pride in our customer service and our commitment to every customer's satisfaction.
-Taking a problem situation and turning it around with a positive outcome and a happy customer is an important part of building our brand and it also ensures we don't end up with bad reviews when you Google our name.
+I take pride in our company’s standards for quality and performance but I take more pride in our customer service and our commitment to every customer’s satisfaction.
+Turning around a problem and getting a positive outcome and a happy customer is an important part of building our brand.
+It also ensures we don’t end up with bad reviews when you Google our name.